Chuhtra/Query_Refinement_DSIT_Databases_2021/README.md

 Notes:

-- If for any case you run this command, if you want to run it again make sure that the directory with the zip files contains nothing but the zip files, and also run the `post_cleanup.py` script once.
 - The `db_preparation.py` script creates two databases (one for each dataset) in the local Postgres installation and loads the data in tables (one for each database) to be ready for querying.
+- After running this command, if you want to run it again make sure that the directory with the zip files contains nothing but the zip files, and also run the `post_cleanup.py` script once.

 # How to use